 At first it's hard, but after regularly applying ourselves to play piano, learn a new language, play chess

 or spend time exercising, we soon reap the rewards and truly enjoy the discipline.
 But if we invest all

-create unless we get up and move.
-It's hard to be a Rembrandt if we can't move away from the TV,
+unless we get up and move.
+It's hard to be a Rembrandt if we can't move away from a TV, cellphone or

 As we engage in art, we first try to become skillful with tools and equipment .
 During this stage, most